 Get Up on the Roof

-RV air conditioner units are mounted on the roof which can present an issue if you’re a bit squeemish with heights or your physically incapable.
+RV air conditioning units are mounted on the roof which can present an issue if you’re a bit squeemish with heights or your physically incapable.
 Getting onto the roof isn’t for everybody.
 So, if you’re not up to the task, hire a professional.

 We highly recommend wearing non-skid shoes and laces are tied securely.
 This is not the time to be wearing your Tommy Bahama flip flops.
 Its a good idea to inspect the bottoms of your shoes to ensure no grit or gravel are stuck in the treads before stepping foot on your ladder.
 You certainly don’t want to rip, gouge or snag your roof’s rubber membrane.
 If you hire a professional, we see no harm in asking if you can check the bottoms of their shoes before climbing the ladder.
 Remember, it’s YOUR RV.